 ASU embraces diversity, individualism and the richness of difference that exists in the community.
 Our faculty derives from all walks of life, ranging from scientists covering asymptotic freedom in the theory of strong interaction, to choreographers and artists who experiment with creative techniques for broad social impact.

-Dr. Ariel Anbar is a President’s Professor at ASU’s School of Earth and Space Exploration and Department of Chemistry and Biochemistry.
+Dr. Ariel Anbar is a President’s Professor at both ASU’s School of Earth and Space Exploration and the School of Molecular Sciences.
 He is a biogeochemist interested in the past and future evolution of the Earth as a habitable planet and how knowledge of that evolution informs the search for inhabited worlds beyond Earth.
 Dr. Anbar is a leader in online education.

-Dr. Stephen J. Pyne, a Regents’ Professor in the The College of Liberal Arts and Sciences, was not only named a MacArthur Fellow but is also an author to more than 20 published works on the history and management of wildland and rural fire.
+Dr. Stephen J. Pyne, an Emeritus and Regents Professor in the the College of Liberal Arts and Sciences, was not only named a MacArthur Fellow but is also an author to more than 20 published works on the history and management of wildland and rural fire.
 In 1995, Dr. Pyne received the Robert Kirsch Award, "a living author whose residence or focus has been in the West and whose career contributions merit body-of-work recognition."
 Additionally, Dr. Pyne has been a featured TED Talk speaker, discussing how a fire can shape a season, and how a fire season can shape a life.